Demoiselle by Galvin

 As the mains arrive, things only get better.
 The duck confit comes with a bubbly, crisp layer of skin covering shreds of meat so tender, juicy and sweet we could weep.

 A braised wagyu beef short rib with truffle crust and mushroom cream is fall-apart and sticky-sweet.
 It’s a truly decadent, yet delicate dish that gets us seeing stars of the Michelin kind.

 Being a café, the menu at also boasts an array of breakfasts, and a variety of teas, plus an abundance of freshly made viennoiserie, patisserie, macarons and cakes.
 Head over to the counter to admire these, and definitely don’t pass up on ordering one to finish.

 For a low-key meal featuring top-quality dishes, Demoiselle by Galvin is a solid choice.

-The bottom line Quality eatery that doesn’t just rely on the name above the door.
+Quality eatery that doesn’t just rely on the name above the door.

 By Time Out Dubai staff | 25 Jul 2017